MHaringa/insurancerating/docs/reference/check_residuals.md

 the fitted model implies and that the model specification may need review.

+A low p-value does not always mean that the model has an important pricing problem.
+In a large portfolio, even a small difference can produce a low p-value.
+The result should therefore be reviewed together with the QQ plot, the size of the difference and its relevance for the tariff.

 ## References

 Dunn, K. P., & Smyth, G. K. (1996).
 Randomized quantile residuals.